 How Many Strings Does a Guitar Have?

 Typically, most guitars have six strings.
 The strings are arranged in order of thickness.
-Starting from the thinnest string which is the first string, moving all the way up to the thickest string which is the 6th string.
+Starting from the thinnest string, which is the first string, moving all the way up to the thickest string, which is the 6th string.
 The strings are also arranged by pitch.
-The strings range from the lowest pitch string, the 6th string, and move up in pitch until the high E string, or 1st string.
+The strings range from the lowest pitch string, to 6th string, and move up in pitch until the high E string, or 1st string.

 How Many Strings Does a Bass Guitar Have?

 A standard bass guitar has 4 strings.
 The standard tuning for a bass guitar includes E, A, D, and G, but some bass guitars can have 5 strings for an increased range.
 Some guitar players who want to bring a guitarist’s approach to bass play the bass IV, a six string bass, which was sometimes used by Beatles guitarists John Lennon and George Harrison.

 Is Restringing an Electric Guitar Different from an Acoustic Guitar?